Sciatica Treatment in Edinburgh

 When to see a doctor for your sciatica

-If you answer “Yes”, we recommend you see a clinician specialising in this area:
+If you answer “Yes” to the following questions, we recommend you see a clinician specialising in this area:

-Secure your appointment today, by clicking one of the links below.
+Secure your appointment today, by clicking the link below.

-- Have you been diagnosed with Cancer at any time?
+- Have you ever been diagnosed with cancer?

 - Do you have any numbness (lack of sensation) or pins and needles in your pelvic floor area (up between your upper thighs, the area you would sit on if on a saddle)?